mikro-orm/mikro-orm/docs/docs/metadata-providers.md

 });
 ```

 If we use folder-based discovery, we should specify paths to the compiled entities via `entities` as well as paths to the TS source files of those entities via `entitiesTs`.
-When we run the ORM via `ts-node`, the latter will be used automatically, or if we explicitly pass `tsNode: true` in the config.
-Note that `tsNode: true` should not be part of production config.
+When we run the ORM via `ts-node`, the latter will be used automatically, or if we explicitly pass `preferTs: true` in the config.
+Note that `preferTs: true` should not be part of production config.

 > When running via `node`, `.d.ts` files are used to obtain the type, so we need to ship them in the production build.
 TS source files are no longer needed (since v4).
 Be sure to enable `compilerOptions.declaration` in our `tsconfig.json`.